mzimmer77/Engineering_4_Notebook/README.md

 [My Code](https://github.com/mzimmer77/Engineering_4_Notebook/blob/main/raspberry-pi/LaunchpadP3.py).

 ### Reflection
 I was tasked with adding a button to the perious codes which again hung me up at first remembering how to wire up the button so I went on [this website](https://docs.arduino.cc/built-in-examples/digital/Button).
 I had to add my commands to bring the button into the code and give it both a PWM slot and a GND port.
-For the actual code though I literally had to just add an IF loop so that when I pressed the button it would initiate the rest.
+For the actual code  literally had to just add an IF loop so that when I pressed the button it would initiate the rest.

 &nbsp;